Knivlac/OSP-OnlineWeb/doc/project_description.md

 The database component will store and organize the data required for the website's functionality.
 It will be implemented using a relational database management system (SQLite or MySQL).
 The database will consist of several tables, including the following:

-- Users Table: This table will store user information such as username, password (stored securely using login hash), and role.
+- Users Table: This table will store user information such as username, password (stored securely using login hash), name, and email address.
+Only username and password are used for login function, the rest are formalities.
+- Admins Table: This table will store admin information such as admin id and password (stored securely using login hash).
-- Products Table: This table will contain product details, including ISBN, name, title, price, and so forth.
+- Products Table: This table will contain product details, including book cover image file name, title, ISBN, author, genre, price, and desctiption.
 - Cart Table (uncertain): This table will store the user's selected products in the cart.
-- Purchases Table (uncertain): This table will record details about user purchases, including the user ID, product ID, purchase date, and other relevant details.
+- Purchases Table (uncertain): This table will record details about user purchases, including the username, ISBN, purchase time, and other relevant details.